-For questions directed to the Federal Awarding Agency (OJP), see NCJRS contact information on the title page.
+For OJP Contact(s), see the title page.

 For contact information for Grants.gov, see the title page.

 H. Other Information

 Freedom of Information Act and Privacy Act (5 U.S.C.
 552 and 5 U.S.C.
 552a)

 All applications submitted to OJP (including all attachments to applications) are subject to the federal Freedom of Information Act (FOIA) and to the Privacy Act.
 By law, DOJ may withhold information that is responsive to a request pursuant to FOIA if DOJ determines that the responsive information either is protected under the Privacy Act or falls within the scope of one of nine statutory exemptions under FOIA.
 DOJ cannot agree in advance of a request pursuant to FOIA not to release some or all portions of an application.